20 Dec Scar Management after Plastic Surgery

 - Sleep with a pillow under your knees for the first week to avoid straining your incision

-- Wear a supportive surgical bra 24/7 for the first 6 weeks to minimise tension on your scars
+- Wear a supportive surgical bra 24/7 for the first 6 weeks to reduce tension on your scars

 - Avoid underwire bras for at least 8 weeks after surgery